aryanbhosale/omegle-location/README.md

 # Omegle Location Finder
 Find anyone's location on Omegle using this code

+## Pre-requisites:

+1. In the JavaScript code, inside the function `fetchLocation(ip)`, change the token ID to your token.
+2. This is because each token is differently linked to the API.
+3. You can easily get your token for free on `hhtps://iplocation.io/`

 ## Method :

 1. Go to the Omegle website.